smedrec/smart-logs/.qoder/repowiki/en/content/Web Application/Alert Management/Alert Management.md

 - [packages/audit-db/src/cache/redis-query-cache.ts](file://packages/audit-db/src/cache/redis-query-cache.ts)

 ## Error Handling and Audit Client Integration
 The system implements robust error handling through the audit client, which wraps all API calls with consistent error management.
 This ensures that users receive meaningful feedback when operations fail.
+The client has been updated to handle the new field naming conventions.

 ```mermaid
 sequenceDiagram